Apply!

 SUMMARY OF APPLICATION & AWARD PROCESS

-Step 4: Home energy assessment by Alaska Heat Smart.
+Step 5: Home energy assessment by partner Alaska Heat Smart

 ELIGIBILITY CRITERIA